 The Club undertakes to pass on immediately any information relating to a check which it receives from the issuing authority and what actions are being taken to address the concerns raised by the information.

-The Club shall maintain records of its PVG checks and all further correspondence relating to the checks and Agrees to inspections of its PVG records by SAC at short notice.
+The Club shall maintain records of its PVG checks and all further correspondence relating to the checks and agrees to inspections of its PVG records by SAC at short notice.

 Club Insurance:

-The Club warrants that any person(s) injured within its activities / session will be covered by the Club’s / organisations insurance policy
+The Club warrants that any person(s) injured within its activities / sessions will be covered by the Club’s / organisation’s insurance policy.

 The responsibility of any injury / incident occurring at a session will lie entirely with the Club.

-The Club shall update SAC on any changes to club insurance policy
+The Club shall update SAC on any changes to club insurance policy.

-The Club agrees to inspections of its insurance policy at short notice by SAC
+The Club agrees to inspections of its insurance policy at short notice by SAC.

 The Club agrees to have in place adequate public liability insurance to indemnify the Council against loss incurred as a result of the Club’s failure to comply with the foregoing.